wymillerlinux/bleak/README.md

 The wire I want to bring attention to is the other wire.
 This is the data wire.
 This wire holds all the data going to lights.
 This wire is placed on GPIO pin 19, an SPI wire.

-SPI is kind of a neat but I'll spare you the details.
+SPI is kind of neat but I'll spare you the details.
 If you would like to get more information on SPI, you can go read about it [here](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface).

 Once that's all done, flash an operating system onto a SD card, plug the Raspberry Pi, and you're all set.
 Onward!
 To the software portion!